 It sounds like for most believers, the Judgment Seat of Christ will be an excruciating experience.

-This has to do with the rewards we will receive for our works as believers, and doesn’t concern our sins.
-He described the same thing in 1 Cor.
-3:10-15.
-Good works are those He’s called you to do and He’s received the glory for.
-Bad works are those you’ve done in your own strength and you’ve taken credit for.
-The outcome is irrelevant.
-It’s the motive that counts.
+This verse has to do with the rewards we will receive for our deeds as believers, and doesn’t concern our sins.
+Good deeds are those He’s called us to do and that He’s received the glory for.
+Bad deeds are those we’ve done in our own strength and we’ve taken credit for.
+We’ll receive rewards for our good deeds, but our bad deeds will be burned up in the fire.

-All the sins of your life were taken to the cross and dealt with there (Col. 2:13-14).
-The Lord will never make any reference to them again.
-He has forgiven them and forgotten them, and now it’s as if they never happened (2 Cor.
-5:17).
-So what would be the point in bringing them up again?
+As for our sins, all of them were taken to the cross and dealt with there (Col. 2:13-14).
+He has forgiven them and forgotten them, and now it’s as if they never happened.
+Because of our faith, we’re a new creation in His sight (2 Cor.
+5:17), as righteous as He is (2 Cor.
+5:21).